How To Make Ermine Frosting: Your Complete Guide

 WHY:

-Straining the paste is optional here, but it’s a guaranteed way to yield a super smooth buttercream in the end if you weren’t confident about your whisking skills in step 1.
+Straining the paste is optional here, but it’s a guaranteed way to yield a super smooth buttercream if you weren’t confident about your whisking skills in step 1.
 Don’t skip covering the paste directly with plastic wrap or parchment paper.
-Sprayed with a bit of oil, this covers the exposed surface of the paste, which can dehydrate faster than the interior, causing a skin to form.
+Sprayed with a bit of oil, this covers the exposed surface of the paste, which can dehydrate faster than the interior, causing skin to form.

 HOW: